gourlaysama/gourlaysama.github.io/_drafts/fedora-dnf-tips.md

 ### Build dependencies

-When locally compiling programs, building systems often use  `pkgconfig` to locate build dependencies, and the same dependency names can be used to install the right package and all its dependencies.
-For example:
+When manually compiling programs, build systems often use  `pkgconfig` to locate dependencies.
+The same dependency names can be used with DNF, regardless of the actual name it is packaged as:

 ```sh
 # before compiling a program that requires dbus